ByLiZhao/cpp_watchlist/README.md

 It focuses on network-centric applications.
 4. [Boost](https://github.com/boostorg/boost).
 A collect of libraries that aim to supplement the standard library.

-## memory allocator
+## Memory allocator
- [jemalloc](https://github.com/jemalloc/jemalloc), memory allocator from Facebook with better performance with multithreading.
+ [Jemalloc](https://github.com/jemalloc/jemalloc), memory allocator from Facebook with better performance with multithreading.

 ## network
 - [asio](https://github.com/chriskohlhoff/asio/), asynchronous network programming library, supports serial ports too.
 It also has SSL support.